nolansingroy/Movie_Website/README.md

 ### Description
-    The purpose of this python program for the audience is to view your favorite movie trailers with basic information.
+    The purpose of this python program for the audience, is to view your favorite movie trailers with basic information such as title, storyline on commandline, cover image, and youtube trailer.
 ### Dependencies
 Python 2.7 [here](https://www.python.org/download/releases/2.7/ "Download")